DataHurdler/Econ-ML/Tree-Ensembles/tree-ensembles-en.md

 ## Introduction

 Suppose you are the owner of an e-commerce website that sells a musical instrument in 5 sizes: soprano, alto, tenor, bass, and contrabass.
-You are now considering to open up some physical stores.
+You are considering to open up some physical stores.
 With physical stores, you need to make more careful inventory decisions.
 Based on your past experience in shipping out your instruments, you are convinced that different communities can have different tastes toward different sizes.
 And you want to make inventory decisions accordingly.

 If the stake for a musical store is too small, consider the classic discrete choice example: automobiles.
-Ultimately, we want to understand the question of "who buys what."
-This can inform many business decisions, not only inventory, since the aggregation of individuals tells us the demand of a product in a market.
-Discrete choice is different from decisions about "how much," for example, do I exercise 15 minutes or 25 minutes tonight?
+Sales of different types of automobiles are different among U.S. states, for example, more trucks are sold in Texas than most other states.
+In such circumstance, answering the question of "what" is more important than "how many", as most consumers buy a single unit of the item.
+This scenario is known as "discrete choice" in economics and social sciences.
+Being able to make a good prediction on such question can inform many business decisions, not only inventory, since the aggregation of individual purchases tells us about the overall demand of a product in a market.

-In economics and social sciences, the popular approaches are "top-down": it starts with a understanding of the data-generating process and some assumptions.
+In economics and social sciences, the popular approaches to model discrete choice are "top-down": it starts with an understanding of the data-generating process and some assumptions.
 Logit and Probit are two widely used models in economics.
 If the error term is believed to follow a logistic distribution, then use the logit model or logistic regression.
 If the error term is believed to follow a normal distribution, then use the probit model.
 If there is nested structure, then use nested-logit.
 And so on.

 This is fine, since the focus of economics and social sciences is hypothesis testing and to understand mechanisms.
-On the contrary, the machine learning approach is *bottom-up*: it cares about making good predictions.
-In a way, the economics "top-down" approach of discrete choice modeling cares much more about "bias" whereas the machine learning approach considers the bias-variance tradeoff more holistically.
+On the contrary, the machine learning approach is more *bottom-up*: it mostly cares about making good predictions.
+In other words, we can say that the economics "top-down" approach of discrete choice modeling cares much more about "bias" whereas the machine learning approach considers the bias-variance tradeoff more holistically.

 ## The Bias-Variance Tradeoff